EdgescaleAI/partner-outreach-bot/README.md

 Open your browser and go to http://127.0.0.1:3000 to use the web interface.

 ## How it Works
 The bot integrates content from external sources like Notion pages and Google Docs, which it combines with user inputs to generate personalized outreach strategies.
-The strategies are generated using the AWS Bedrock model, which processes the input and context to generate relevant and customized strategies.
+The strategies are generated using the AWS Bedrock and OpenAI models, which processes the input and context to generate relevant and customized strategies.

 ## Technologies Used
 - Python: Core scripting language.
 - Flask: Lightweight web framework for the user interface.
 - AWS Bedrock: Large language models for generating outreach strategies.
+- OpenAI: Large language models for generating outreach strategies.
 - Notion API: To fetch context from Notion pages.
 - Google Docs API: To fetch context from Google Docs.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the Apache License.
 See the LICENSE file for details.